-Wenceslas Square (“Václavské náměstí” or familiarly “Václavák” in Czech) is a 700 metre long and 60 metre wide boulevard in Prague’s New Town (“Nové Město”) quarter.
+Wenceslas Square (“Václavské náměstí” or familiarly “Václavák” in Czech) is a 700-meter long and 60-meter wide boulevard in Prague’s New Town (“Nové Město”) quarter.
 Formerly it was called “Horse Market” (“Koňský trh”), because of its original purpose.
 The modern name refers to probably the most significant Czech patron saint, Wenceslaus (“Svatý Václav”).

 The Wenceslas Square was set up as part of the project of the New Town of Prague (“Nové město pražské”), decreed by the celebrated King of Bohemia and Holy Roman Emperor Charles IV himself in 1348.
 It was intended to be one of the main marketplaces of Prague.
 The original name, “Horse Market” (due to regular horse markets taking place there in the Middle Ages), was changed to Saint Wenceslas square in 1848.

 Nowadays, Wenceslas Square is, among other things, a traditional meeting point for the citizens of Prague.
 They often say “let’s meet at the horse” or “under the tail”, referring to the famous statue of Saint Wenceslas on a horse.
 The square is one of Prague’s most popular centres of culture, shopping and dining.